To help make reading enjoyable and fun we surveyed the KidStart team about what they love most about reading to their little ones.

 - Hhave books around the home so you can pick up a book and read with your child whenever there is a chance to read together.

-- 2. Join your local library – get your family a library card and visit allowing the children to pick their own books, encouraging their interests.
+- Get your family a library card and visit allowing the children to pick their own books, encouraging their interests.

-- 3. Reading for pleasure – take time out and read a book too!
+- Take time out and read a book too!
 Let the children see you enjoying a book and they will want to copy you.
 Make reading time a treat whether it is reading together or on your own.

-- 5. All reading is great – don’t discount non-fiction, comics, magazines and leaflets.
+- Don’t discount non-fiction, comics, magazines and leaflets.
 All reading is good and inspires young readers.

-- 8. Read again and again – encourage your child to re-read favourite books together.
+- Encourage your child to re-read favourite books together.
 Getting to know a story together builds up fluency, vocabulary and confidence.

 - Story books that include rhyme and repetition are a fun way to encourage your child to join in the story, why not try Julia Donaldson’s Room on a Broom for children under 5 years.

-- 10. Make bedtime stories a regular feature – reading together regularly is proven to improve literacy but it also a great way to end the day and spend valuable time together with your child that will create a lifetime of memories for both of you.
+- Reading together regularly is proven to improve literacy but it also a great way to end the day and spend valuable time together with your child that will create a lifetime of memories for both of you.

 Do your kids like to read?